Larsons1234/Python-Selenium-Facebook-group-auto-poster/README.md

 Setup
 ----------
- - You need to [disable 2 step authetnication](https://www.alphr.com/facebook/1006409/two-factor-authentication-2FA-facebook) on Facebook for this to work
+ - You need to [disable 2 factor authetnication](https://www.alphr.com/facebook/1006409/two-factor-authentication-2FA-facebook) on Facebook for this to work
  - First of all, install [Python 3](https://www.python.org/downloads/) into your machine

  - Then insall selenium: